PEC.com

 • You value the bundled-pricing discount of the Atlassian platform over the per-product flexibility of a dedicated IDP.

-Per-user-per-month rates per Atlassian Compass public pricing.
+Per-user-per-month rates per Atlassian Compass public pricing (free 3 full users, Standard $7.67, Premium $23.96, monthly billing only), re-verified live 3 July 2026.
 Totals triangulated against case-study deployments.
-Verified 2026-05-11.

 Frequently asked questions